 Notable Drug Arrests in Indonesia

 The Bali Nine, arrested in 2005, sentenced to life imprisonment and death.
-Australian citizens Andrew Chan, Si Yi Chen, Michael Czugaj, Renae Lawrence, Tach Duc Thanh Nguyen, Matthew Norman, Scott Rush, Martin Stephens and Myuran Sukumaran were involved in a scheme to smuggle 18 pounds of heroin to Australia.
-Chan and Sukumaran were the group's ringleaders, and were meted the death penalty.
+Australian citizens Andrew Chan, Si Yi Chen, Michael Czugaj, Renae Lawrence, Tach Duc Thanh Nguyen, Matthew Norman, Scott Rush, Martin Stephens, and Myuran Sukumaran were involved in a scheme to smuggle 18 pounds of heroin to Australia.
+Chan and Sukumaran were the group's ringleaders and were meted the death penalty in 2015.
 The rest were sentenced to life in prison.
-(Wikipedia)

 Unidentified Australian boy – a 14-year-old was caught with a quarter of an ounce of marijuana on October 4, 2011.
 Police captured him together with a 13-year-old friend after they emerged from a massage salon near Kuta Beach.
 The maximum sentence in his case would have been six years, but the judge decided to sentence him to two months, including time already served.
 He flew home to Australia on December 4.